adore/daylight/doc/install.md

     })
 ```

-`namespace` the module to which you wish ActiveResource object to belong
+`namespace` is the module to which you wish ActiveResource object to belong

-`endpoint` the ActiveResource#site URL where your server is setup
+`endpoint` is the `ActiveResource#site` URL where your server is setup

-`version` you can have versioned APIs, this is the active version
+`version` is the active version of your API.

 Daylight assumes you're versioning your API, you can supply the `versions`
 that are supported by your API and which `version` is active. `versions` defaults to `['v1']`.